AvistoTelecom/charts/charts/wazuh-agent/README.md

 agent:
   configuration:
     joinManagerMasterHost: <your_wazuh_server_ip>
-    joinManagerWorkerHost: <your_wazuh_server_ip>
     username: <your_wazuh_api_username>
     password: <your_wazuh_api_password>
 ```

 ### ossec.conf

-The wazuh agent needs the /var/ossec/etc/ossec.conf file in order to apply the correct configuration.
+The wazuh agent needs the `/var/ossec/etc/ossec.conf` file in order to apply the correct configuration.
 By default, this file is mounted to the wazuh agent containers as a configmap.

 #### Overriding the configuration